saleyn/secdb/README.md

 First install and compile it.
 Include it as a rebar dependency.

 It can be used either as an appender, either as reader.
-You cannot mix these two modes now.
+In current implementation these two modes cannot be mixed.

 Writing database: Appender
 ==========================